tomis9/cookbook/content/post/CinR.md

 ```

-As you can see, the result is a list of function arguments, but some of their values (in this case *s*) were updated by our c function.
+As you can see, the result is a list of function arguments, but some of their values (in this case *s*) were updated by our C function.

+## 3. Usful links

+As 'C' and 'R' are not the easient terms to search on the internet, [here's](http://www.biostat.jhsph.edu/~rpeng/docs/interface.pdf) a short tutorial.